WellthCare

-The difference between healthcare benefits for retirees and active employees is not just about coverage-it’s about a fundamental shift in financial structure, employer obligation, and risk management.
+The difference between healthcare benefits for retirees and active employees isn't just about coverage—it's a fundamental shift in financial structure, employer obligation, and risk management.
+WellthCare, the first Health-to-Wealth Benefit System, addresses this shift by aligning incentives across both employee groups, rewarding preventive care with store dollars and retirement contributions that compound over time.
 For active employees, healthcare benefits are a core part of compensation, usually heavily subsidized by the employer.
-For retirees, especially those under 65, the landscape changes dramatically, and at 65, the entire system pivots to Medicare, with employers often reducing or eliminating their contributions.
-Understanding this distinction is critical for HR leaders, benefits consultants, and anyone planning a long-term benefits strategy.
+For retirees—especially those under 65—the situation changes dramatically.
+At 65, the entire system switches to Medicare, and employers often reduce or eliminate their contributions.
+Understanding this distinction is important for HR leaders, benefits consultants, and anyone planning a long-term strategy.

 The Core Structural Differences

 Healthcare benefits for active employees are governed by group health plans under ERISA, with employers typically covering a large portion of premiums, deductibles, and co-pays.
-Retiree benefits, however, fall into three distinct categories based on age and employment status:
+Retiree benefits fall into three distinct categories based on age and employment status:

-• Active Employees (Under 65): Eligible for employer-sponsored group health plans (BUCA or self-funded).
-Premiums are often 70-80% employer-paid.
-Preventive care, prescription drugs, and specialist visits are typically covered with predictable out-of-pocket costs.
-Employers bear most of the financial risk through stop-loss insurance or large self-insured reserves.
+• Active Employees (Under 65): Eligible for employer-sponsored group health plans (BUCA or self-funded), with premiums often 70-80% employer-paid.
+Preventive care, prescription drugs, and specialist visits come with predictable out-of-pocket costs.
+Employers carry most of the financial risk—they use stop-loss insurance or big self-insured reserves.

-• Early Retirees (Under 65, Not Yet Medicare-Eligible): Must rely on COBRA (typically 18-36 months of continued coverage at full cost to the retiree plus a 2% admin fee), or purchase individual plans through the ACA Marketplace.
-Few employers offer subsidies for this group.
-The retiree bears the full premium risk, which can be significantly higher than group rates.
+• Early Retirees (Under 65, Not Yet Medicare-Eligible): Typically rely on COBRA (18-36 months of continued coverage at full cost plus a 2% admin fee) or buy individual plans through the ACA Marketplace.
+Few employers offer subsidies for this group, so the retiree shoulders the full premium risk—and it can be way higher than group rates.

-• Medicare-Eligible Retirees (65+): The primary coverage shifts to Medicare (Part A hospital, Part B medical, Part D prescription).
-Employer-sponsored retiree plans, if offered, usually wrap around Medicare as a supplement (Medigap or Medicare Advantage).
+• Medicare-Eligible Retirees (65+): The primary coverage moves to Medicare (Part A hospital, Part B medical, Part D prescription).
+Employer-sponsored retiree plans, if offered, usually supplement Medicare (Medigap or Medicare Advantage).
 Employer contributions, if any, are often capped or eliminated entirely.
-This is a key cost-removal lever for employers.
+That's a big cost-saver for employers.

 Financial Risk and Employer Obligation